noplacenoaddress/RNMnetwork/Part 4 - My experience/7 - fatal randomness.md

 This is the new sign sign of my father.
 It's so strange that a very precise engineer has changed his sign.
 In the middle you can appreciate a "f" cursive letter, but not capital.

   "F" is the first letter of the name of the stupid little bitch that now conduct the "Illuminati" pseudo dictatorship that is changing Europe.
-A plague in our democracy.-
+A plague in our democracy.

+### Friends of mine that have died in strange circumstances

+In Genoa in the last thirty years a couple of friends or known people have died in accidents, overdose or suicide:

+- Giovanni Tabacco, car accident near **Recco** [[40]](https://it.wikipedia.org/wiki/Recco), Genoa.
+- Emanuele, commit suicide in **Acquasola** [[41]](https://it.wikipedia.org/wiki/Spianata_dell%27Acquasola) district Genoa.
+Brother of the wife of a good friend.
+He is also in this network.
+- A boy die for **ketamine** [[42]](https://psychonautwiki.org/wiki/Ketamine) overdose in a house in **Corso Aurelio Saffi** [[43]](https://www.google.com/maps/place/Corso+Aurelio+Saffi,+Genova+GE,+Italy/@44.3979061,8.9355303,17z/data=!3m1!4b1!4m5!3m4!1s0x12d343c5a4e06421:0x26cb8b4657199e8a!8m2!3d44.3979061!4d8.937719).
+Very strange in the nineties and fatal ketamine overdose are particularly rare,  but not unheard of.
+However, the exact toxic dosage is unknown.
+So it was something like what I've lived with LSD, this is almost surely not ketamine.
+- **GianMaria Vincenti** [[44]](https://ricerca.repubblica.it/repubblica/archivio/repubblica/2004/12/19/albaro-ventenne-si-schianta-in-moto.html) die for a motorbike accident at very low speed in an intersection in Albaro district, Genoa.
+We cry a lot, rest in peace my very good friend.
+He died at 22 years old on 19 of December 2004.
+- **Alessandro Durand de la Penne** [[45]](https://ricerca.repubblica.it/repubblica/archivio/repubblica/2001/09/10/perde-il-controllo-della-moto-vola-oltre.html), is who I've described before

 ### External Links